 "Bubble Jobs is a niche UK job site dedicated to the web, ecommerce and social media industries.
-Our site launched in April 2011.
 We provide job-advertising services for employers and niche recruiters.
-We also provide a facility for jobseekers to search and apply for jobs with employers in these sectors.
+We also allow jobseekers to search and apply for jobs with employers in these sectors.

 "I have a background in recruitment - more specifically within technology and digital markets.
-Back in 2008, I set up a successful executive search business focussing on senior-level positions and the majority of my clients were in the online/digital space.
+A few years before Bubble Jobs, I set up a successful executive search business focussing on senior-level positions, and the majority of my clients were in the online/digital space.

-"After coming up with the name for the business, we worked closely with a design agency and marketing consultancy to come up with the Bubble concept, branding and front-end look and feel of the site, as well as marketing materials, media packs, business stationery, etc. I had to put a lot of my own money into that, but I believe it was well worth it when you look at the end result.
-I just love the look and feel of the Bubble Jobs website and the overall Bubble branding.
+"After coming up with the name for the business, we worked closely with a design agency and marketing consultancy to come up with the Bubble branding and the look and feel of the site, as well as marketing materials, media packs, business stationery, etc. I had to put a lot of my own money into that, but I believe it was well worth it."

-"In a very short time we've attracted many customers, including many leading brands.
-This is a growing industry and in the UK it's just the start of the journey.
+"In a very short time we attracted many customers, including leading brands.
+This is a growing industry, and in the UK it's just the start of the journey.
 All businesses should be looking at their online, ecommerce and social media strategies.
-For many businesses this is new and something they've not had to recruit for in the past.
-There are new types of roles, new job titles and new departments evolving continually.
-In addition, there's a whole new generation of job seekers and candidates coming through that has grown up with the web and social media and these will be the driving force of many business in the future.
+For many businesses this is still new - there are new types of roles, new job titles and new departments evolving continually.

 "We want to be the leading job site serving the web, ecommerce and social media sectors in the UK, that's the vision.
 We want to innovate continuously.
 We want to be closer to our clients than any other job site; a genuine partner who provides tailored solutions."

 - "Getting a new business off the ground takes guts, determination and passion.
-Believe in your idea 100% - that's what gets you through the long days, sleepless nights and obstacles.
-Your passion, vision and enthusiasm are what others will buy into."
+Believe in your idea 100% - your passion, vision and enthusiasm are what others will buy into."

 - "Write things down, don't just keep it all stored in your head.
 Set out your objectives and explain how you will achieve them.
 Back it up with facts, statistics and figures - particularly if you're planning to talk to investors."

 - "Don't listen to negative people.
 They're 'drains' - you've got be a 'radiator'.
 If you have a good idea, test your theory.
-If it stands up to closer examination, go for it.
-Only you can make it successful."
+If it stands up to closer examination, go for it."